Road Less Traveled

 “I’ll give you credit on being better than some guys I’ve danced with.
 At least you have some moves.”

 “Only some?”
 Neil grinned at me, walking up to me.
-I knew what was on his mind right now and if he made a move, I wouldn’t stop him.
+I knew what was on his mind right now and if he made a move to kiss me, I wouldn’t stop him.
 I would never in a million years hook up with him or date him, but it wouldn't hurt to have a little makeout session.

 “Only some,” I repeated, looking up at him.
 He leaned in.
 I met him halfway.
 The kiss started out slowly but became passionate real fast, especially when he pinned me against a wall.
 I didn’t mind being kissed that way.
 He wasn’t the first guy to kiss me like this.
 He was the first guy to start pushing his hands underneath my dress, trying to go for an area of me that no man was welcome to until I gave him my permission.
-I shoved his hands away, thinking he'd catch my drift that I didn't want what he was trying to do.
+I pushed his hands away, thinking he'd catch my drift that I didn't want what he was trying to do.
 But he fought against me, sliding his hands up my dress and up my thighs, dangerously close to a place he was not welcome.

 “Don’t be like that,” he said, advancing on me with his hand outstretched.
-I swatted it away but he kept coming, pinning me to the wall again, touching me in places I didn't want him to.
+I swatted it away, but he kept coming, pinning me to the wall again, touching me in places I didn't want him to.
 In desperation and anger, I kneed him as hard as I could.
 He let out a yell of agony, but his fury kept him standing, and it allowed Neil to lash out.
 His fist connected with my stomach, knocking the wind out of me and making me double over in pain.
-I stumbled backward, but despite that, I recovered faster than him so I punched him in the face, sending him staggering to the side.
+I stumbled backward, but despite that, I recovered faster than him.
+In retaliation, I punched him in the face, sending him staggering to the side.

 I walked numbly up the stairs, my father’s words repeating over and over in my head.